Introducing Reduced-Width QNNs, an AI-inspired Ansatz Design Pattern: Abstract

 \section{Abstract}

-Variational Quantum Algorithms are one of the most promising candidates to yield the first industrially relevant quantum advantage.
+{Variational Quantum Algorithms are one of the most promising candidates to yield the first industrially relevant quantum advantage.
 Being capable of arbitrary function approximation, they are often referred to as Quantum Neural Networks (QNNs) when being used in analog settings as classical Artificial Neural Networks (ANNs).
 Similar to the early stages of classical machine learning, known schemes for efficient architectures of these networks are scarce.
-Exploring beyond existing design patterns, we propose a \emph{reducing-width} circuit Ansatz design, which aims at mitigating the common problem of vanishing gradients caused by barren plateaus in the parameter training of QNNs.
-Our design of gradually width-reduced ansatz-layers is inspired by the similar reduction of layer-width in classical ANNs such as the encoder component in autoencoders.
-We evaluate our approach in a VQE ansatz to the maximum cut problem and identify its potential for increasingly deep circuits in terms of training time and result quality.
+Exploring beyond existing design patterns, we propose a \emph{reduced-width} circuit ansatz design, which is motivated by recent results gained in the analysis of dropout regularization in QNNs.
+More precisely, this exploits the insight, that the gates of overparameterized QNNs can be pruned substantially until their expressibility decreases.
+The results of our case study show, that the proposed design pattern can significantly reduce training time while maintaining the same result quality as the standard "full-width" design in the presence of noise.}

-\section{Introduction}
+\section{\uppercase{Introduction}}

-A central goal of current quantum computing research is achieving an industrially relevant quantum advantage.
-As immense computational requirements of known quantum algorithms enabling speedups exceed prevailing hardware capabilities in the present NISQ era~\cite{preskill2018quantum}, less demanding approaches like Quantum Neural Networks (QNNs) are of great interest, especially as they have already shown very promising results towards a possible quantum advantage~\cite{Abbas2021}.
+\blfootnote{\textsuperscript{\textdagger}These authors contributed equally.} A central goal of current quantum computing research is achieving an industrially relevant quantum advantage.
+As immense computational requirements of known quantum algorithms enabling provable speedups exceed prevailing hardware capabilities in the present NISQ era~\cite{preskill2018quantum}, less demanding approaches like Quantum Neural Networks (QNNs) are of great interest, especially as they have already shown very promising results towards a possible quantum advantage~\cite{Abbas2021}.
 QNNs closely resemble classical Artificial Neural Networks (ANNs), as they are composed of concatenated, parameterized functions capable of approximating arbitrary functions~\cite{PhysRevA.98.032309}.
-The core difference between QNNs and ANNs is the type of utilized functions: While ANNs employ typically non-linear \emph{activation} functions mapping vectors to scalar values~\cite{nwankpa2018activation}, QNNs consist of predominantly linear but exponentially high dimensional functions in terms of the number of qubits used~\cite{PhysRevA.98.032309}.
+The core difference between QNNs and ANNs is the dimensionality of the underlying vector space, which is exponentially larger in the former with respect to the space requirements in qubits/neurons~\cite{PhysRevA.98.032309}.